 Stone Steps on Summit of Jade Screen Peak, Photo from Official Site of Huangshan.

 Important Data of Huangshan Mountain.

 It is around 1200 square kilometers large;

 Huangshan Mountain Range has 72 peaks, and the highest peak (Lotus Peak or Lianhua Feng) is 1864 meters above sea level;

 There are over 100 ancient buildings and 300 stone inscriptions on the mountains.

 Origin of the Name of Huangshan Mountain or Yellow Mountain.

 Huang Di (Yellow Emperor) used to do alchemy around 4500 years ago in a magnificent mountain named Yishan, where he and two other people conquered many difficulties, became immortals, and flew up to heaven.

-In the year 747, Emperor Xuanzong of Tang changed this place's name to Huangshan Mountain, or Yellow Mountain, to honor these three Taoist immortals.
+In 747, Emperor Xuanzong of Tang changed this place's name to Huangshan Mountain, or Yellow Mountain, to honor these three Taoist immortals.

-Three main peaks were named after these three deities as Xuanyuan, Fuqiu, and Rongcheng.
+Three main peaks were named after these three deities: Xuanyuan, Fuqiu, and Rongcheng.

 Colorful Light on One of the Peaks, Photo from Official Site of Huangshan.

 What Is the Cultural Importance of Huangshan Mountain?

-It is believed the place where Huang Di (Yellow Emperor), the cultural hero and ancestor of the Chinese Han people, used to do alchemy and become immortal.
+It is believed to be where Huang Di (Yellow Emperor), the cultural hero and ancestor of the Chinese Han people, used to do alchemy and become immortal.

-Has been an important part of Chinese art and literature, whose stunning beauty has been praised by famous scholars throughout history in tens of thousands of articles, poems, and paintings.
+It has been an essential part of Chinese art and literature, whose stunning beauty has been praised by famous scholars throughout history in tens of thousands of articles, poems, and paintings.

 Being a holy place for both Taoism Religion and Buddhism.

 Milky Way View from the Top, Photo from Official Site of Huangshan.

-In Huangshan Mountains, there are over 120 natural special-shaped rocks that are named after beautiful legends.
+Over 120 natural special-shaped rocks are named after beautiful legends in Huangshan Mountains.

 Immortal Guiding the Way or Xianren Zhilu

-When a frustrated genius was lingering in the mountains, an old man showed up and persuaded him to cherish the things that he already obtained and to stay strong.
+When a frustrated genius was lingering in the mountains, an old man showed up and persuaded him to cherish the things he had already obtained and stay strong.